Duress in English law: Duress by circumstances

 The danger must be such that the accused cannot reasonably, taking into account any of their relevant characteristics, be expected to act otherwise.
-In R v Pommell (1995) 2 Cr.
-App.
-R. 607 the defendant was charged with possession of an illegal firearm, a sub-machine gun, which he claimed to have taken from another person in order to prevent that other from using it and to hand it to the police.
+In R v Pommell the defendant was charged with possession of an illegal firearm, a sub-machine gun, which he claimed to have taken from another person in order to prevent that other from using it and to hand it to the police.
 There was some doubt as to how long the weapon had been in his possession, which resulted in his conviction because the jury decided that he had not acted as soon as was reasonable in the circumstances.
-R v Abdul Hussain and others (1999) Crim LR 570 considered the requirement that the threat be imminent and operative even though its execution is not immediate.
+R v Abdul Hussain and others considered the requirement that the threat be imminent and operative even though its execution is not immediate.
 The defendants hijacked a plane in order to escape death at the hands of the Iraqi authorities.
 The court held that the defence was available as long as the crime was a reasonable and proportionate response to an imminent peril of death or serious injury.
 The threat need not be immediate, only imminent.